 The Cox Plate was named after William Samuel Cox, who founded the Moonee Valley racecourse.
-The race is positioned in between two of Australia’s other biggest race meets, the Caulfield Cup and the Melbourne Cup.
+The race is positioned in between two of Australia’s other biggest race meets, the $3 million Caulfield Cup and the Melbourne Cup.
 The winner of the Cox Plate gains automatic entry into the Melbourne Cup that year, without being subjected to the balloting system.

 Known as ‘the greatest two minutes in sport’ by many horse racing enthusiasts, it is rated by many as the truest test of a horses racing ability in Australia.
-The Cox plate was named in 1999 as part of the global ‘grand prix’ of horse racing in the ‘Emirates World Series Racing Championship’.
+The Cox Plate was named in 1999 as part of the global ‘grand prix’ of horse racing in the ‘Emirates World Series Racing Championship’.
 It is the only race from the southern hemisphere to make this list.

 The Cox Plate had become one of the most sought after titles in horse racing, receiving almost 200 nominations each year.

 The Cox Plate was first run in 1922 when it was won by Tangalooma.
 Many famous horses have won the Cox Plate twice throughout its history, including Phar Lap, Sunline and Northerly.
 Kingston Town won the Cox Plate three years in a row in 1980, 1981 and 1982.
 However, only Rising Fast in 1954 was ever able to win the Caulfield Cup, Cox Plate and Melbourne Cup in the same year.
 Other notable winners were Makybe Diva in 2005 and So You Think in 2010.
 Phar Lap holds the record for shortest favourite at $1.07 in 1931.
 The Chris Waller trained Winx added the 2015 Cox Plate to her impressive winning list with a runaway four and three quarter lengths win.